open-formulieren/open-forms/docs/installation/upgrade-400.rst

 The old, component-specific configuration is no longer used.
 Importing of form exports created on versions older than 4.0 will do a best-effort attempt to convert this.

+The upgrade will automatically copy over the overrides of each file component into each registration backend.

+.. warning:: The copy is just that - we cannot fix already-broken configurations.
+   Before, it was possible to specify document types from different catalogues which would typically cause problems when trying to relate them to a case later on.

 Migration steps
 ---------------